S. 4216: GUARDRAILS Act

 Why it matters

-S. 4216, the GUARDRAILS Act, is short but consequential.
-Introduced on March 26, 2026 in the 119th Congress, 2d Session, it would nullify the executive order titled "Ensuring a National Policy Framework for Artificial Intelligence," issued on December 11, 2025.
-The bill says that order "shall have no force or effect," which is stronger than merely limiting or reviewing it — it would erase its legal impact altogether.
+The target is the order titled "Ensuring a National Policy Framework for Artificial Intelligence," issued December 11, 2025.
+The bill declares that order "shall have no force or effect."
+That language goes further than pausing or reviewing the order — it strips its legal power outright.

 1

-Section 2 targets the executive order titled "Ensuring a National Policy Framework for Artificial Intelligence," issued on December 11, 2025, and states that it "shall have no force or effect."
+The bill targets the executive order titled "Ensuring a National Policy Framework for Artificial Intelligence," issued December 11, 2025, and declares it "shall have no force or effect."

 2